pivotal-cf/identity-sample-apps/README.md

        cf create-service p-identity <plan_tier> p-identity-instance

-1. Preparing a test user with sufficient scopes

-     Contact your cloud administrator to determine whether your Service Plan is has configured the "Internal User Store" as an Identity Provider or an external Identity Provider (like LDAP).

-     - If your SSO Service plans is configured with the 'Internal User Store' option, you can use the instruction in [Manage Users in an Internal User Store](https://docs.pivotal.io/p-identity/manage-users.html) documentation to create a user to `todo.read` and `todo.write` scopes.

-     - If your plan is configured with an alternative Identity Provider (like LDAP), your administrator will need to provide you credentials with memberships to the `todo.read` and `todo.write` scopes.

-You can then test the applications by creating test users with the `todo.read` and `todo.write` scopes for your plan using the steps [here](https://docs.pivotal.io/p-identity/configure-id-providers.html#add-to-int).

 ## <a name="quick-start">Quick Start</a>

 You can deploy the authcode and resource server sample applications using application bootstrapping with the steps below.
 You can read more about these topics in the following sections.